View Categories

 Arunachal Pradesh

-• The Arunachal Pradesh Legislative Assembly is to consist of not less than 30 members.
+• The Arunachal Pradesh Legislative Assembly must have at least 30 members.

 Goa

-• Article 371-I provides that the Goa Legislative Assembly is to consist of not less than 30 members.
+• According to Article 371-I, the Goa Legislative Assembly must have a minimum of 30 members.

 Article 371-J: Empowering Development in Hyderabad-Karnataka Region

-• Under Article 371-J, the President is empowered to provide that the Governor of Karnataka would have special responsibility for –
+• Article 371-J empowers the President to assign special responsibilities to the Governor of Karnataka for

-4. The reservation of seats in educational and vocational training institutions in the region for students who belong to the region.
+• Allocating seats in educational and vocational institutions within the region for local students.

 Article 371J: Bridging the Development Gap in North Karnataka